Megan Thee Stallion: Personal life

-Megan Thee Stallion mentioned being part Creole in her songs "Cocky AF" and "Freak Nasty" as well as in a tweet in September 2017.
-Her mother, Holly Thomas, died in March 2019 from a longstanding cancerous brain tumor, and Megan's grandmother died in the same month.
-She mentioned her mother's death in her song "Flip Flop" from the album, Traumazine, released on August 12, 2022.
-In January 2024, fans of Nicki Minaj doxed the location of Thomas' grave before Minaj's single "Big Foot" was released.
+Megan Thee Stallion has mentioned being part Creole in her songs "Cocky AF" and "Freak Nasty" as well as in a tweet in September 2017.

+Megan's mother, Holly Thomas, died in March 2019 after a long battle with brain cancer; her great-grandmother also died the same month.
+In addition to acting as her manager, Megan's mother was a major influence on her decision to study health administration and also helped foster her goal to one day establish assisted living facilities in her hometown of Houston.
+She mentions her mother's death in the song "Flip Flop" on her 2022 album, Traumazine.
+In January 2024, the location of Thomas' grave was doxed by fans of Nicki Minaj before the release of Minaj's single "Big Foot".

 Megan is a self-described fan of anime and her favorites are My Hero Academia and Naruto.
 Manga artist Shōta Noguchi, who assists My Hero Academia creator Kōhei Horikoshi, has published several renditions of MHA character Rumi Usagiyama using Instagram photos of Megan as reference.
 In turn, Megan published photos of her 2022 Halloween costume of Usagiyama.
-She has previously cosplayed as MHA character Shoto Todoroki and Usagi Tsukino from Sailor Moon.
+She has previously cosplayed as the MHA character Shoto Todoroki as well as the Sailor Moon character Usagi Tsukino.

 Megan confirmed her relationship with fellow rapper Pardison Fontaine via Instagram Live on February 19, 2021.
 The pair ended their relationship in 2023.
 She was later involved with soccer player Romelu Lukaku and basketball player Torrey Craig.

-In 2025, she began dating NBA player Klay Thompson of the Dallas Mavericks.

-In addition to acting as her manager, Megan's grandmother was a major influence on her decision to study health administration and also helped foster her goal to establish assisted living facilities in her hometown of Houston.
+In July 2025, she confirmed that she was in a relationship with basketball player Klay Thompson.
+On April 25, 2026, Megan announced that she had broken up with Thompson, accusing him of infidelity.

 While she has never publicly stated a particular label for her sexuality, she has continually expressed interest in women through her music.